 We are always looking for more biodiversity records to help us build up a picture of the ecology of the downland.
-Do please send us your records – thank you.
+Do please contact us – thank you!

 The Steyning Downland includes two Sites of Nature Conservation Importance (SNCIs), which are non-statutory nature conservation designations made by West Sussex County Council.
 You can download more information about our SNCIs here.

 For an overview of the natural history survey information available up to 2011, please read the A Rocha summary report here.

 Read the Sussex Bat Group 2012 survey report for the Rifle Range here (Adobe PDF document)

 Download the bumblebee survey data collected by Sam Page from the Bumblebee Conservation Trust in 2011 (Microsoft Excel documents):